RMED24/SevenSeas/README.md

 - Built with [Tauri](https://tauri.app/) and [SvelteKit](https://kit.svelte.dev/).

-For support, feature requests, or contributions, please visit our [GitHub repository](https://github.com/SevenSeas-team) or contact us directly at discord.

-Dive into the ultimate gaming experience with SevenSeas today!
+Thanks to everyone who helps us make this possible.
+A list of contributors can be found [here](https://github.com/SevenSeas-team/SevenSeas/graphs/contributors).

 ## Contact

-For support, feature requests, or contributions, please visit our [GitHub repository](https://github.com/SevenSeas-team) or contact us directly at discord.
+For support, feature requests, or contributions, please visit our [GitHub repository](https://github.com/SevenSeas-team) or contact us directly on the [Discord](https://discord.gg/mQpaWS3u24).

 Dive into the ultimate gaming experience with SevenSeas today!